oracle-livelabs/em-omc/enterprise-manager/emcc/em-hybrid-pdbaas/em-multitenant-lifecycle-automation.md

     Click "Close"
     ![deploypdb](images/deploypdb13.png "deploypdb")
     The delete pdb will be completed in about a minute.
 Optionally under the requests region you can view the staus of the delete job.

+## Task 4 : Restore a PDB as Self Service User

-14. Now we will try to restore the PDB using the profile which we created during the delete PDB operation.
+1. Now we will try to restore the PDB using the profile which we created during the delete PDB operation.

     Click on "Create Instance"